Batley: Middle Ages

+Industrial Revolution

-During the late 18th century the main occupations in the town were farming and weaving.
+During the late 18th century, the main occupations in the town were farming and weaving.
 The Industrial Revolution reached Batley in 1796 with the arrival of its first water powered mills for carding and spinning.
 During the next half century the population grew rapidly, from around 2,500 at the start of the 19th century to 9,308 at the 1851 census.
 The parish of Batley at this point included Morley, Churwell and Gildersome, with a total population of 17,359.

 Before the industrial revolution, wool was made in Batley for centuries as a cottage industry.
 Samuel Jubb, a 19th-century mill owner and local historian, noted that this was "a manufacture for which the place is well adapted, on account of its possessing a good supply of water and coal, and its central situation in relation to the principal local markets, being about equidistant from Leeds, Huddersfield, Bradford, Halifax, and Wakefield."
-The water he referred to was the large aquifer beneath the town, which was tapped for cleaning and dying wool.
+The water he referred to was not the beck but the large aquifer beneath the town, which was tapped for cleaning and dying wool.

 A toll road built in 1832 between Gomersal and Dewsbury had a branch to Batley (the present day Branch Road) which allowed for "the growing volumes of wool, cloth and coal" to be transported.
 Until then there had only been foot and cart tracks.
 Around the same time there were strikes in the mills, which led to an influx of Irish workers who settled permanently.
 Initially this led to antagonism from residents, due to the lower wages paid to the Irish workers and general anti-Roman Catholic sentiment, but this faded in time.
 By 1853 Catholic services were held regularly in the town; its first Roman Catholic church, St Mary of the Angels, was not built until 1870 and is still in existence.